stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 layout: post
 thumb_img_path: images/intro.jpg
 content_img_path: images/intro.jpg
+excerpt: >-
-excerpt: 'It can be dangerous to understand your data solely based on summary metrics. '
+  It can be dangerous to understand your data solely based on summary metrics.
+  One mistakes that I often see is
 ---
 ## Lorem ipsum